bpk667/ElFenixDeJade/PNJs/session-3_el-rascacielos_kuzma.md

 - **DEFENSE**: CRITICAL
 - **GRIT**: `[ ]-[ ]-[ ]-< >-[ ]-[ ]-< >-[ ]-< >-[ ]-< >-[ ]`

+**DAMNED**

+You were touched by evil.
+You are a day-walking vampire, the child of a forbidden union, or the victim of a curse.

+You gain one Monstrous Feat of your choice.
+Add this Feat in the same slot where you note the Damned Feat.

 ## TROPE: Cheater